-For 60 plus years The Howard Company has been a significant resource in the menu board business.
+For over sixty years The Howard Company has been a significant resource in the menu board business.
 We are often asked why we see digital menu boards and digital signage as the future technology for our national brands to use in their QSR (Quick Service Restaurant) or Fast Casual Restaurants.
 Here are eight points of discussion we offer to our business partners who are considering the switch from static menu boards to the new digital technology.

 1. What advancements are new and exciting in digital signage?